Timeline of the Syrian civil war (January–April 2012): 19 March

 Army intelligence officer Abdel Barakat defected to Turkey, bringing with him hundreds of documents and files detailing orders from Bashar al Assad to crack down on and kill protesters.
 Amongst the leaked documents included plans to attack protesters in Syria's major cities including Damascus and Aleppo, how security operations are planned, and orders for security forces spy on foreign observers sent by the Arab league.
 Barakat's leaked documents also showed that the government spied on Arab League observers in the country.
 Barakat was in charge of collecting information from across Syria at the secret joint crisis management cell in Damascus, and had been one of Assad's most trusted officials.
 However, he had been a mole for the opposition for months, before he was compromised and went to Turkey to save his and any relatives' lives.

 Heavy fighting occurred between the Free Syrian Army and government forces in central Damascus, particularly in the Mezzeh neighborhood.
 Explosions and gunfire could be heard for several hours during the night, according to residents.

 Turkey announced that two more generals defected to Turkey on 18 March.

 The LCC reported that 30 civilians were killed across Syria by the Syrian army, including 9 in Dier Ezzor and 6 in Homs.

+At least 6 protesters were killed and 200 wounded after pro government-forces had fired on Friday in the street of Raqqa and in Damascus.